WeConnectArchive/WeWorkSandbox-wem2k-server/README.md

 The second configuration file is the mock configuration file.
 This file is written in JS and you can use [nock](http://www.github.com/nock/nock) syntax to control what is mocked out.
 We have made a few modifications to make it easy for you.
-1. We introduced a Global function that sets the defaults you will use for all your mock configuration in this file.
-Simply call `WeM2k.mock()` instead of `nock` directly for setting up the mock.
+1. We introduced a Global function that sets the defaults you will need for defining your mocks.
+   Simply call `WeM2k.mock()` instead of `nock` directly for setting up a mock.
 1. We have added a new type of reply method to `nock` called `replyWithDefault`.
 This method enables _partial_ mocking of responses that start with the default body.